anna099/hegel/observing-reason/1-observing.md

 Now, Hegel realises that not all objects are animals; that is, not all objects 'get as far' as *being-for-themselves*.
-Plants have no 'intention' or will to survive; the only 'distinguishing marks' that Hegel finds in them arise from their '*dividing themselves in two*' in sexual differentiation.[^17] This limit in distinction, he explains, is what makes plants harder *for us* to distinguish from one another, in comparison to animals.
+Plants have no 'intention' or will to survive; the only 'distinguishing marks' that Hegel finds in them arise from their *'dividing themselves in two'* in sexual differentiation.[^17] This limit in distinction, he explains, is what makes plants harder *for us* to distinguish from one another, in comparison to animals.
 However, 'at an even lower level' -- i.e., the level of chemical objects -- things make no 'effort' to distinguish themselves at all; often, they dissolve into one another and change form constantly.
 Such an object 'cannot itself any longer differentiate itself from an other'.
-It is seemingly a different thing when it is '*motionless*' to when it is '*in relationships*'; in this difference, we see the world of constant flux that Heraclitus described.
+It is seemingly a different thing when it is *'motionless'* to when it is *'in relationships'*; in this difference, we see the world of constant flux that Heraclitus described.
 Accordingly, the wavering question -- of whether our cognition is really grasping what the observed objects *actually are* -- arises again.
 There is movement in the world that the observer's account of